openknowledge-archive/dpr-api/README.md

 # create tables
 python manager.py db upgrade

-# you may need to install psysopg2 manually if comand throws errors
-$ sudo apt-get install libpq-dev python-dev
-$ pip install psycopg2
 ```

-### DPR API project.
-This is flask based project.
-We can also deploy this in AWS lambda using zappa.

-#### Local Deployment Process:
-For local testing we can start the project using:
+### Environment Configuration

+Rename the env.template file to .env file and edit it.

+TODO: guidance about this including how to use the DB you created in the
+previous step.

+### Running locally

+You can now run the app locally!
+To do, run:

 ```
-$ python dpr.py
+python dpr.py
 ```

-#### Lambda Deployment Process:
+### Lambda Deployment Process:

 The lambda configuration is in zappa_settings.json
 There are different environment to deploy.